5 Proven Things I Love About Microsoft OneNote

 I love the fact that I can go back and find all my notes in one place since the start of 2014… I have found this to be incredibly powerful!

-To illustrate how good this is, last year, I was in a coaching conversation with a client I had worked with previously about 18 months/2 years before.
+To illustrate how good this is, last year, I was in a coaching conversation with a client I had worked with previously about two years previously.
 During the session, he said something that reminded vaguely of a previous issue we had discussed.
 I was able to very quickly search his name and bring up our previous coaching notes.
 I was then able to weave some of our previous discussion learnings into the current coaching session.

 I still remember the look my client gave me as he said….”man, you have a good memory!!”….and actually, I don’t in fact!!